Aircoookie/WLED/usermods/Animated_Staircase/README.md

      -d {"staircase":{"bottom-echo-us":1166}} \
      xxx.xxx.xxx.xxx/json/state
 ```

 Calculating the detection range can be performed as follows: The speed of sound is 343m/s at 20
-degress Centigrade.
+degrees Centigrade.
 Since the sound has to travel back and forth, the detection range for the
 sensor in cm is (0.0343 * maxTimeUs) / 2.
 To get you started, please find delays and distances below:

 | Distance | Detection time  |